dcat-admin/docs/en-2.x/model-form-validation.md

 ## responseValidationMessages

-A custom validation error message can be returned via the `Form::responseValidationMessages` method, as follows:
+Custom validation error messages can be returned and subsequent logic interrupted by the `Form::responseValidationMessages` method, used as follows:

 ```php
 // "PUT" method for editing submissions
 if (request()->getMethod() == 'PUT') {